 The mount Oku covers two divisions in the North west region: the Boyo and the Bui divisions to be précised.
-The side located in the Boyo division is called mount ljim+ and the one located in the Bui division is called mount Kilum+.
+The side located in the Boyo division is called "mount Ijim" and the one located in the Bui division is called "mount Kilum".
 The Prunus inventory was conducted mainly in the mount Oku for what concerns natural forests and in its surroundings divisions for what concerns the plantations (domestic Prunus).

 Mount Oku is up to 3011 m and belongs to the Cameroonian mountains group.
 The Oku vegetation is a direct consequence of the climate, topography and human activities.
 Following vegetation types can be found: the humid and arbustive savannahs in high altitudes, the Pennisetum purpurum vegetation in valleys of low drainage, and the mountain forests which cover the mounts of Nkom, Wum, Kilum and Ijim.
-Mount Oku hosts the unique natural forest which surrounds the volcanic lack of Oku called % u lack+.
+Mount Oku hosts the unique natural forest which surrounds the volcanic lack of Oku called "Oku lack".
 The Oku region host a total number of 1,5 million of persons with a density of 25 inhabits/km2.
 The natural forest inventory covered 18 community forests, the Kilum ijim flora sanctuary, and the national domain area not allocated to communities (area out of community forests).
 This area covers 31 635 ha of forest.
-The method used in natural forests is called % daptive Clusters Sampling (ACS)+.
+The method used in natural forests is called "Adaptive Clusters Sampling (ACS)".
 This method has its basis in the known classical/traditional forest inventory method often used for managements in dense forests.
 The ACS method is advised since it captures the Prunus clustering characteristics.
 Inventories carried out on wild Prunus allowed to record 1552 trees on 330 hectares of forests.
 Wilt or dead trees were 195 and represent 10% of the total number of trees.
-The 1357 living trees recorded have a density of a can be harvested since they reached the minimum 30 cm for Prunus in Cameroon.
-A total number of mated for the whole Oku region is 107 009.72 trees.
+The 1357 living trees recorded have a density of

+3.84 trees/ha, among which 0.5 trees/ha can be harvested since they reached the minimum exploitable diameter (MED) which is 30 cm for Prunus in Cameroon.
+A total number of Prunus trees (living, wilt or dead) estimated for the whole Oku region is 107 009.72 trees.
 The number of living trees is 87 650.9 while that of the dead or wilt trees is 19 358.83.
 Among living trees, 76 780.67 have not yet attend the MED.
 Only 10 870.22 trees representing 12.4% of the total living trees have reached the MED and can therefore be harvested.
 A prediction of the sustainable yield of Prunus bark was made from estimates of the natural population, the average yield per tree and the length of time between successive debarkings required to allow total recovery of the bark.
 The annual yield of fresh bark of the wild Prunus in the mount Oku region is 301 075.05kg/year or 301.
 075 tons/year.
 A total of 150.53 tons of dried barks of wild Prunus can be granted per year to trade companies in the North west region.
 This quota is considered as the medium, obtained from the lowest estimated with a rate of recovery of 6 years (137.99 tons/year) and the highest estimate with a rate of recovery of 5 years (165.591 tons/year).
 All community forests where there are no living trees with diameter >= MED should be excluded from all kind of Prunus exploitation now.
-The following six community forests are concerned with that measure: Abuh, Afua .
-Dichami, Bikhov, Mbai, Mboh Mboleng and Njuambun.
+The following six community forests are concerned with that measure: Abuh, Afua -Dichami, Bikhov, Mbai, Mboh Mboleng and Njuambun.